 Worcester State also offers 2 post-master’s certificates for licensed practicing nurses who hold a master’s degree, a doctoral degree, or are matriculated in a doctoral program.

-The Post Master’s Certificate in Community/Public Health Nursing is intended for nurses who hold a master’s degree, a doctoral degree, or are matriculated in a doctoral program.
+The Post-Master’s Certificate in Public & Population Health Nursing is intended for nurses who hold a master’s degree, a doctoral degree, or are matriculated in a doctoral program.
 The 15-credit certification enhances students’ knowledge and experience regarding community and global health-care trends, issues, and challenges.
+An online option is also available.